shresth-bhakta/dialo-orahacks-team/README.md

 # dialo-orahacks-team
-This repo contains all the necessary codes for Dialo integration.
+This repo contains all the necessary information regarding Dialo.